 According to the IEA, an electric car requires six times the amount of mineral resources as a gas-powered car.
 This fact – combined with significant incentives to roll out EVs and anticipated supply shortages – has put pressure on automakers to build up and secure their mineral supply chains.

+OEMs’ arrival on the scene is a game-changer, both for OEMs themselves and the industry stakeholders with whom they will compete or collaborate.
 Part of this stems from a shift in leverage: OEMs have traditionally held the dominant market position but are now buyers in a seller’s market.
+They’re also under pressure to factor ESG and sustainability into their investments and supply chains.

 This could come into tension with the mining industry, which has a fairly standardized approach to how they sell their outputs, one that might differ from how OEMs typically engage with their suppliers.
 Wedding the two worlds – and integrating the right safeguards, due diligence processes, and contractual promises to make each party comfortable – will be key moving forward.